3. Prove that the landlord or buyer is not acting in good faith

 - You and your landlord are not getting along and your landlord has threatened to you.

-- Other tenants in your building have got N12 notices for this reason and moved out.
+- Other tenants in your building have got Form N12 notices for this reason and moved out.
 But the buyer never moved in.

 Find out if your landlord has listed your place to rent or sell

 Some landlords try to evict tenants because they can charge a higher rent to a new tenant.
-Or they might try to evict because they think it's easier to sell a place that's empty.
+Or they might try to evict you because they think it's easier to sell a place that's empty.

 Check real estate listings in your area and the local newspaper to see if your landlord has listed your property to rent or sell.
-Also check online services such as Facebook Marketplace, Kijiji, VRBO, and AirBnB.
+Also check online services such as Facebook Marketplace, Kijiji, VRBO and AirBnB.

 If you find an ad about your place, you can use it as evidence for your hearing.
 This evidence could show that the landlord is not acting in good faith.